dhruvja/ephemeral-rollups-spl/README.md

 This repository is aimed at providing implementations for very standard actions done in and out of the MagicBlock's Ephemeral Rollups engine's runtime.

-## Ephemeral Rollups Bridge
+## Ephemeral Rollups Wrap

-This crate provide an example implementation on how to bridge Lamports (SOL) and SPL Tokens in and out of the Ephemeral Rollups.
+This crate provide an example implementation on how to wrap/unwrap Lamports (SOL) and SPL Tokens in and out of the Ephemeral Rollups.

 ### Escrowing Lamports (SOL) in and out of the ER